The Love Machine (novel): Reception

 Critical reception of The Love Machine was not positive, but it was slightly better than that of Valley of the Dolls.
-Although Christopher Lehmann-Haupt of The New York Times wrote that the novel "is popcorn... the kernel of an idea, the seed of an inspiration, exploded into bite-sized nothingness," Nora Ephron, in the same newspaper, said "'The Love Machine' is a far better book than 'Valley'--better written, better plotted, better structured."
+Although Christopher Lehmann-Haupt of The New York Times wrote that the novel "is popcorn... the kernel of an idea, the seed of an inspiration, exploded into bite-sized nothingness," Nora Ephron, in the same newspaper, said "'The Love Machine' is a far better book than 'Valley' — better written, better plotted, better structured."
 As with Valley, the reviews did not affect sales: The Love Machine spent 32 weeks on the Times best seller list, with 13 of those weeks at #1.
 The book became the third highest-selling novel of the year, behind just Philip Roth's Portnoy's Complaint and Mario Puzo's The Godfather.

 Film adaptation

 Columbia Pictures bought the film rights for $1.5 million, which was a record sum for the time.
-Released in August 1971, the film was executive-produced by Susann's husband, Irving Mansfield and directed by Jack Haley, Jr., with actors Dyan Cannon, Robert Ryan, and John Phillip Law as Robin.
-Actor Brian Kelly, whom Susann had called "the perfect Robin Stone," was cast, but just prior to filming Kelly was nearly killed in a motorcycle accident.
-John Phillip Law was hurriedly cast, and was compelled to wear many of the costumes already designed for Kelly.
+Released in August 1971, the film was executive-produced by Susann's husband, Irving Mansfield and directed by Jack Haley Jr., with actors Dyan Cannon, Robert Ryan, and John Phillip Law as Robin.
+Actor Brian Kelly, whom Susann had called "the perfect Robin Stone", was cast, but just prior to filming, Kelly was nearly killed in a motorcycle accident.
+Law was hurriedly cast, and was compelled to wear many of the costumes already designed for Kelly.
 Law was significantly taller than Kelly, and his too-short cuffs are apparent in the finished film.

 Dionne Warwick, who had a major hit with "(Theme from) Valley of the Dolls" in 1968, sang two songs written for the film, "He's Moving On (Theme from The Love Machine)" and "Amanda's Theme"; the film soundtrack was released on Scepter Records.
 Susann herself had a cameo as a television newscaster.

 Like the film adaptation of Valley of the Dolls before it, The Love Machine received negative reviews.
-Unlike Valley, however, the film version of The Love Machine was a box-office flop.
+Unlike Valley, however, the film version of The Love Machine was a box-office failure.